dialect-erc/dialect-erc.github.io/README.md

-# Web Page for the DIALECT ERC Project
+# Webpage for the DIALECT ERC Project

 Link to webpage: https://dialect-erc.github.io/